CraftAcademy/library-challenge/user_stories.md

 As a Library
 In order to make sure that other visitors can access the same checked out book
-I want the book to be returned within a month
+I want the book to be returned within a month :done (return_date)

 As a Library
 In order to let the visitor know when to return the book
-I want to issue a receipt with the return date
+I want to issue a receipt with the return date :done

-- Need to set return date 30 days from booking
+- Need to set return date 30 days from booking :done